stanulilic/stanleyulili.com-old/_posts/2020-05-11-Introduction-to-synchronous-and-asynchronous-programming-with-callbacks-in-javascript.md

 3 console.log('line three')
 ```

 One line of code will execute at a time and when it's finished, it moves on to the next line in the order it appears in the code.
-So in the example above, line 1 executes first, then line two and finally line 3.
+So in the example above, line 1 executes first, then line 2 and finally line 3.

 In synchronous execution, if there is a piece of code that might take a long time to execute, everything stops and the remaining code must wait for that piece of code to finish.